WPManageNinja/paymattic-docs/docs/global-settings/how-to-configure-cloudflare-turnstile-with-paymattic.md

 category: "Global Settings"
 ---

+# How to Configure Cloudflare Turnstile Security with Paymattic?

 [Paymattic](https://paymattic.com/) integrates with [Cloudflare Turnstile](https://paymattic.com/cloudflare-turnstile-security-in-wordpress/#what-is-cloudflare-turnstile-security) to protect your forms from spam while providing a CAPTCHA-free experience.
 This guide explains how to set up Turnstile protection.

 ## Get Turnstile Keys